eBork1/Projects-Exercises/docs/projects/laravel-library.md

 - Create a search bar for querying books from the Google Books API
 - Implement Laravel Auth using composer to create many "Librarians"
+- Add a 'due by date' that keeps track of how long a book has been checked out
+- Add a 'late fee' for books that have been checked out too long that can be modified by the librarian
+- Add a way for a user to 'renew' their checked out book
+- Add a way for users to put a book on hold if someone else has it currently checked out
+- Add a history for the librarians to see a list of all people who checked out a particular book

 #### If you finish early...